Cleaner#

 ToFloatConvert numeric columns to

 np.float32, to have consistent numeric types and representation of missing values.
-More informative columns (e.g., categorical or datetime) are not converted.ApplyToColsApply a given transformer separately to each column in a selection of columns.
+More informative columns (e.g., categorical or datetime) are not converted.ApplyToColsApply a given transformer to each column in a selection of columns.
 Useful to complement the default heuristics of the

 Cleaner.DropUninformativeDrop columns that are considered uninformative, e.g., containing only null values or a single unique value.